 A Premium Expense Account allows you to use tax-free dollars to pay for certain premium expenses under various insurance programs that we offer you.
+Enrollment is automatic if you are enrolled under the Insurance Contracts or group health plans provided by the Employer.
+You may opt out of the Premium Expense Account by contacting your Employer.
 These premium expenses include: